 Kollam was traditionally known as Quilon or Desinganadu which is considered as one of the major ancient civilizations in India.
 Kollam comes under the list of oldest ports on the Malabar Coast.
 The place had also been the capital for several kingdoms and Venad and Travancore are some of them.

-1. Punalur.
 A small town, however, the significance of the town is quite high lies on the border to Tamil Nadu and Kerala.
 The river Kallada passes right through the city with a popular bridge built over it, with a width of 400 meters.
 Thrilling adventure sports and wonderful jungle experience in the Thenmala Ecotourism Park, attractive woods of pineapples, peppers, cinnamons, along with species of fauna and flora steal grabs a large number of tourists every year.

-2. Palaruvi Waterfalls.
 An enchanting waterfall positioned on the Kollam-Shenkottai Road at Palarive lies at an altitude of 300 ft.
 Exceptional magnificent view of the waterfalls draw space in the millions of heart, adds glitter to the scenic beauty of the town.

-3. Mayyanad.
 One of the significant shrines for Hindus and Muslims, the destination is about 10 km away from the Kollam town.
 Lord Subramaniam temple is an exquisite destination to visit; along with the temple, visitors have the option to visit an old mosque and various other churches in the region.

-4. Jatayu Nature Park.
 Jatayu Earth’s Center aka Jatayu Nature Park is situated at Jatayupara near Chadayamangalam town in Kollam district, Kerala.
 The park consists of a vast statue of Jatayu.

 To reach Kollam, you will need to cover a total distance of about 2,816, 1,442, 2,380, 680 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the details on how you can reach here by the following means of public transport.

-By Air.
 The nearest airport is Thiruvananthapuram International Airport which is one of the major airports in Kerala.
 The airport is just 67.7 kilometres away from Kollam which means it will take around 2-3 hours to reach here (depending upon the traffic and weather conditions).
 The airport is well-established with 2 terminals (Terminal 1 for domestic and Terminal 2 for international flights).

-By Train.
 Kollam Railway Station is the nearest railway station.
 It is just a few kilometres away from the city centre.
 The station not only serves the neighbouring regions of Kollam but also get regular trains to and fro several prominent cities of India.
 From the station, you will need to continue your journey via some means of public transport.

-By Road.
 Kollam city enjoys well-established road connectivity within the neighbouring cities via National Highways of India.
 Apart from this, there are regular buses, autos, or other local transport services available for an easy journey within and around the city.